ACMILabs/historic-film-screenings-data/readme.md

 # ACMI Historic Film Screening Data

-This repo contains a single TSV file listing dates and times of film screenings at the Australian Centre for the Moving Image from 1st April 2004 to 24th January 2016.
+This repo contains a single TSV file listing dates and times of film screenings at the Australian Centre for the Moving Image from 17 November 2002 to 24th January 2016.

 # Fields in the dataset